Letter of Enquiry

 - Provide proper details, features, uses of a newly launched product.

-Recovery letters are basically loan recovery letters, where you are requesting the receiver to clear off the debts if they have failed to clear it on time.
+Recovery letters are basically loan recovery letters, where you are requesting the receiver to clear off the debts if they have failed to clear them on time.

 Format: Collect money from a client or a customer.